ER Actress Mary Mara Dead at 61 After Apparent Drowning in NY River: 'Everyone Loved Her'

-Mary Mara, an actress known for her roles in ER and Law & Order, has died at the age of 61, her rep confirms to E!
-News on June 27.
+Mary Mara, an actress known for her roles in ER and Criminal Minds, has died.
+She was 61.

 The actress' body was discovered Sunday morning after she appeared to have drowned while swimming in St. Lawrence River in Cape Vincent, New York, according to a statement from New York State Police, who noted that an investigation is ongoing.

 "The preliminary investigation suggests the victim drowned while swimming," they noted.
 "The victim's body showed no signs of foul play and was transported to the Jefferson County Medical Examiner's Office pending an autopsy to determine an official cause of death."

 According to a statement from her brother-in-law Scott Dailey, Mara was staying at her sister Martha's summer home when the "apparent swimming accident" occurred.

 Mara's manager, Craig Dorfman, also confirmed her death in a statement to PEOPLE, remembering her as "one of the finest actresses I ever met."